project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/30-soil-fertility-and-the-role-of-trees-in-the-agricultural-transition-by-francis-bucaille.md

 ---
-title: #30 Soil fertility and the role of trees in the agricultural transition by Francis Bucaille
+title: 30 Soil Fertility And The Role Of Trees In The Agricultural Transition By Francis Bucaille
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-10-31)